Grace Motors Pty Ltd

 Should you get a Tesla car?

 Some of the highest performing electric vehicles to hit the Aussie roads are Tesla cars.
 They have a rechargeable lithium battery, just like smartphones.
 This means it can run without petrol and can wake up to a full tank every morning, which is honestly both a money- and environment-saver.
+In a survey, many Aussies said they would consider buying Tesla cars or other EVs.
+There is a caveat, however, for any Australian considering buying these electric cars.
+For one, EVs tend to depreciate much faster than petrol, diesel, and hybrid cars.

 Unlike other developed countries, Australia lacks strong policies required to stimulate EV sales.
 This means you won’t get incentives for switching to an electric car, unlike residents in Norway, New Zealand, and other countries.
 Like with any major purchase, there are pitfalls to watch for when buying a Tesla car, even if it’s just a used one.